 International Accounting Day

 Accountants are essential to businesses and individuals all over the world.
-They help to navigate often complex tax laws and regulations, make sure income and expenditures are properly documented, and produce financial records that allow people and businesses to make well-informed financial decisions.
+They help navigate often complex tax laws and regulations, ensure income and expenditures are properly documented, and produce financial records that allow people and businesses to make well-informed financial decisions.

-Although some individuals can keep track of their own finances and taxes, people with complex financial portfolios and businesses increasingly rely on the work that accountants do.
-That’s probably why the 10th of November was set aside as International Accounting Day.
-A day that celebrates the heroes who keep our finances chugging along like a well-oiled machine year after year.
+Although some individuals can keep track of their own finances and taxes, those with complex financial portfolios and businesses increasingly rely on the work that accountants do.
+That’s probably why November 10 was set aside as International Accounting Day—a day that celebrates the heroes who keep our finances chugging along like a well-oiled machine year after year.

-They created this holiday as sort of an accounting career day to encourage students to pursue a career in accounting.
-The day eventually took on a life of its own, and it’s now celebrated around the world as International Accounting Day.
+They created this holiday as a sort of accounting career day to encourage students to pursue a career in accounting.
+The day eventually took on a life of its own and is now celebrated around the world as International Accounting Day.

 Some Incredible Facts About Accountants & Accounting

-• The patron saint of accountants, bookkeepers, bankers, and tax collectors is Saint Matthew.
+• Saint Matthew is revered as the patron saint of accountants, bookkeepers, bankers, and tax collectors.

-• Accounting goes back over 7,000 years to ancient Mesopotamia.
+• Dating back over 7,000 years, accounting has its roots in ancient Mesopotamia.

-• The word “accounting” comes from the French word “compter.”
-This work means to score or to count.
+• Interestingly, the term “accounting” originates from the French word “compter,” which means to score or to count.

 Observing International Accounting Day

-On this day, everyone can celebrate this holiday, but not everyone is going to celebrate it in the same way.
+On this day, everyone can celebrate this holiday, but not everyone will celebrate it in the same way.
 Students might want to observe it to learn more about what a career in accounting might entail.
-Other people might observe this holiday so they can thank an accountant they know for the work that they do.
+Other people might observe this holiday to thank an accountant they know for the work they do.

 When is it?